NO2 Emission Increases Associated with the Use of Certain Diesel Particulate Filters in Underground MinesPosted on by

 More information on NIOSH diesel research can be found at the NIOSH mining webpage.

-Steven Mischler, MS, Emanuele Cauda, PhD
+Steven Mischler, PhD, Emanuele Cauda, PhD

 Mr. Mischler is the Acting Manager of Diesel and Dust Monitoring in the NIOSH Respiratory Hazards Control Branch in the Pittsburgh Research Laboratory.